 Trade Size varies according to market conditions, equity balance and by market.
 The indicative minimum and maximum trading sizes per asset are included in the document as well as the size of a standard lot for each product.
 Trading in micro lots is allowed on the Standard Account.

-Spreads on CSWAP’s trading platforms are among the most competitive in the market.
-CSWAP will ensure every effort to achieve the target and minimum spreads indicated in the information sheets.
+Spreads on Kimura Trading's platform are among the most competitive in the market.
+Kimura Trader will ensure every effort to achieve the target and minimum spreads indicated in the information sheets.
 Spreads may vary and widen depending on the underlying market liquidity.

 Cost of Trades